-Of course these are not post-processing tutorial.
+Of course, these are not post-processing tutorials.
 But a few tips that can help you conceptualize a creative idea you want when you post-processing a photograph.

 Before we start, post-processing is the third step in photography where you edited a photo that you already took.
 Either in computer software (if digital) or in a darkroom (if analog).

 Tips on Being Creative in Photography Post-Processing: Make a Plan